SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Example(s)</b></summary>

+  The Core Person Vocabulary can be used when modelling data related to people.

 </details>

 ## `Step 8` Create UML class diagram

 **Key activities**
-> The [<b>editors</b>](../stakeholders#editors) design an UML class diagram
+> The [<b>editors</b>](../stakeholders#editors) design a UML class diagram

 <details>
   <summary><b>Description</b></summary>

   The editor team will leverage from the information collected in `step 3`, `step 6` and `step 7` to develop an UML class diagram.
 The latter aims at visually describing how entities of the data model will interact with each other.
-The different entities, the relationship between entities, and their attributes as well as the expected type will be displayed.
+The different entities, the relationship between entities, and their attributes as well as the expected type are displayed.

   Attributes should be presented in the following manner _+ attributeName: expected type._ “Expected type” is further defined in `step 11`.

-Focusing only on entities, attributes and relationships will allow Working Group members to concentrate only on the semantic aspects of the model and come to terms on that.
+Focusing only on entities, attributes and relationships will allow the Working Group members to concentrate only on the semantic aspects of the model and to come to terms on that.
 Further modelling elements shall be added in a textual way in step 11.

 </details>